Event

 In addition to in-person attendance, the event will also be accessible online via Zoom.
 Kindly note that registration is required for all online participants.

-25 March | Programme and Speakers
+25 March | Programme and speakers

 This segment brings together experts, scientists, and diplomats to explore and assess innovative science diplomacy frameworks and approaches in today’s complex global context.